-No facility facility, including an area facility, a facility licensed under this Chapter, an acute care hospital, a general hospital, or an area authority, LME, or LME/MCO, or any of its officials, staff, or employees, or any physician or other individual who is responsible for the custody, transportation, examination, management, supervision, treatment, or release of a client and who follows accepted professional judgment, practice, and standards takes reasonable measures in good faith under the authority of this Article and is not grossly negligent is civilly or criminally liable, personally or otherwise, for actions arising from these responsibilities or for actions of the client.
-This immunity is in addition to any other legal immunity from liability to which these facilities facilities, agencies, or individuals may be entitled and applies to actions performed in connection with, or arising out of, the admission custody, transportation, examination, admission, or commitment of any individual pursuant to this Article."
+No facility-facility, person, or entity, including an area facility, a facility licensed under this Chapter, an acute care hospital, a general hospital, an area authority, a law enforcement officer, an LME, or an LME/MCO, or any of its-their officials, staff, or employees, or any other physician or other-individual who is responsible for the custody, transportation, examination, admission, management, supervision, treatment, or release of a respondent or client and who follows accepted professional judgment, practice, and standards-is not grossly negligent, is civilly or criminally liable, personally or otherwise, for that person's or entity's actions or omissions arising from these responsibilities or for the actions or omissions of the a respondent or client.
+This immunity is in addition to any other legal immunity from liability to which these facilities persons, entities, facilities, agencies, or individuals may be entitled and applies to actions performed in connection with, or arising out of, the admission or commitment custody, transportation, examination, commitment, admission, management, supervision, treatment, or release of any individual pursuant to or under the authority of this Article.Article or otherwise."